 - Social media advertising (such as Facebook Ads or Promoted Pins)

 Social media specialists may do the day to day running of your social media account, they may create content or even create a strategy for you (or them) to implement.
-And there may be standalone services to help with problems, such as I offer an account set up for Pinterest and also a Tailwind set up service.
+And there may be standalone services to help with problems, such as I offer an account set up for Pinterest or a board optimisation service.

 Monetise a blog